10 Tips for Keeping Your Dog Away From Your Christmas Tree

 Tape down cords to prevent electrocution risks.

 The cords from your lights, tree, and power bars should be tucked away and hidden.
-Many small cords can simply tuck in between the carpet and the baseboards.
+Many small cords can simply be tucked in between the carpet and the baseboards.

 For those that can’t, use tape to prevent the cords from being chewed or tripped on.
-Try to cover them with your tree skirt to remove the temptation of your inquisitive pet.
+Try to cover them with your tree skirt to remove the temptation of your curious pet.

 New call-to-action